-Michigan State University has been advancing the common good with uncommon will for more than 165 years.
-A top global university, MSU pushes the boundaries of discovery to make a better world while providing students with life-changing opportunities.
-In the year 2000, I graduated from this amazing school with a degree in Journalism and Spanish.
-I am a trained writer and reporter who can speak both English and Spanish!
-I'm a PROUD Spartan and worked full-time with the university for 14 months as a ghostwriter on MI CARES, a big grant for addiction medicine.
-Take a look at the variety of work I've done for my alma mater so far!
+Michigan State University has been making a positive impact for more than 165 years.
+As a leading global university, MSU is dedicated to discovery and helping students find life-changing opportunities.
+I graduated from MSU in 2000 with a degree in Journalism and a cognate in Spanish.
+I am a trained writer and reporter who speaks both English and Spanish.
+As a proud Spartan, I worked full-time for 14 months as a ghostwriter on MI CARES, a major grant focused on addiction medicine.
+Here is some of the work I have done for my alma mater so far.

 I Love You is an essay I ghost-wrote for the Journal of the American Medical Association.